Munizae Jahangir: Filmmaking

 In 2003, Jahangir produced and directed a feature length documentary about the lives of four Afghan women from the 1920s to the present day, throughout the turbulent history of Afghanistan.
 This documentary, called "Search for Freedom" was selected as one out of sixteen films screened by Amnesty International at their USA film festivals.

 Jahangir co-produced a documentary on the street children of Lahore, which was then aired in community centres across Pakistan.

 Jahangir was a research assistant and camera-person in the making of a documentary about women who were victims of Acid attacks.
-This documentary was aired on Indus Vision Television in Dubai, UAE.
+This documentary was aired on Indus Media Group Television in Dubai, UAE.

-Jahangir worked with Pakistani director, Samina Peerzada, to make Peerzada's sophomore directorial project "Shararat".
-This was a romantic comedy, released in 2003, with a less-than-successful in the Pakistani box office.
-However, songs from the soundtrack composed by the film's music director Wajahat Attrey were mega-hits in the country.
-Songs such as Jugnu'on Sey Bhar Ley Aancha, performed by Ali Zafar and Shabnam Majeed, with lyrics by Aqeel Ruby.
+Jahangir worked with Pakistani director, Samina Peerzada, to make Peerzada's sophomore directorial project Shararat (2003).
+This was a romantic comedy, released in 2003, with a less-than-successful reception at the Pakistani box office.
+However, songs from the soundtrack composed by the film's music director Wajahat Attre were mega-hits in the country.
+Songs such as Jugnuon Sey Bhar Ley Aanchal, performed by Ali Zafar and Shabnam Majeed, with lyrics by Aqeel Ruby.